 An integrated approach

 The ultimate goal of our programmes is to ensure the improved psychosocial wellbeing of children forced to live with the effects of armed conflict.
-Our interventions incorporate our programming lines in an integrated manner for maximum effect.
+Our interventions incorporate all three of our programming lines in an integrated manner for maximum effect.
 We work directly with children, the important adults in their lives and the communities around them to ensure our programmes are relevant and have a lasting effect.

 All these efforts help to ensure that children in areas affected by armed conflict can build a better future - both for themselves and their communities.